soshishimada/Simple_Eigen3DFaceFitting/README.md

 # Simple Eigen 3D Face Fitting
-Simple python implementation for eigen 3D face fitting--
+Quite simple python3 implementation for eigen 3D face fitting

 ![](outputs.png)
 - Run PCA_FACE.ipynb to apply fitting to the target 3D face using the eigen 3D faces.
 The program saves the result and mean face.